Where to legally mount a sat nav

-Unfortunately, the law isn’t completely clear on this either.
+It isn’t exactly helpful that the law isn’t clear on this, either.
 The 2003 Road Traffic Act update made it illegal to use a hand-held mobile, detailing: “it is, or must be, held at some point during the course of making or receiving a call or performing any other interactive communication function.”

 Perhaps unsurprisingly, given how much technology has changed since 2003, no mention is made of using a sat-nav smartphone app, leaving this topic open to debate.
 However, rule 149 of the Highway Code clears things up somewhat, stating: “You MUST exercise proper control of your vehicle at all times.
 Using hands-free equipment is also likely to distract your attention from the road.”

 Rule 150 is useful to note, too, continuing: “There is a danger of driver distraction being caused by in-vehicle systems such as satellite-navigation systems.
 Do not be distracted by maps or screen-based information (such as navigation or vehicle management systems) while driving.”

 As you’ll have gathered, the laws on the matter are open to interpretation and often it's down to individual police officers – and the courts – to decide if a sat-nav or mobile phone was being used in a way that could have impaired your driving.
 Government advice sums this up, saying: “The police can stop you if they think you’re not in control because you’re distracted and you can be prosecuted.”